-Corporate Goal Percent of Total Minimum Target Exceeds

-Category Bonus Allocation

-Relating to

-Corporate Goals

-Finance 40% Year end cash balance of Year end cash balance of Year end cash balance of

-\$4.5m \$5m \$5m and presentation of

-appropriate strategic

-proposals for cash

-management

-Business Development 30% Execution of one funded Execution of two funded Execution of two funded

-technology evaluation technology evaluation technology evaluation

-agreement agreements agreements and one

-license agreement

-Product Development 30% Generate data to support Provide materials for timely Generate data to support

-filing of IND in dry-AMD initiation of clinical trial in filing of IND in dry-

-dry-AMD AMD, provide materials

-for timely initiation of

-clinical trial in dry-AMD

-and file IND for new

-product
+Corporate Goal Category Percent of Total Bonus Allocation Relating to Corporate Goals Minimum Target Exceeds Finance 40% Year end cash balance of \$4.5m Year end cash balance of \$5m Year end cash balance of \$5m and presentation of appropriate strategic proposals for cash management Business Development 30% Execution of one funded technology evaluation agreement Execution of two funded technology evaluation agreements Execution of two funded technology evaluation agreements and one license agreement Product Development 30% Generate data to support filing of IND in dry-AMD Provide materials for timely initiation of clinical trial in dry-AMD Generate data to support filing of IND in dry-AMD, provide materials for timely initiation of clinical trial in dry-AMD and file IND for new product

 On June 25, 2009, the Compensation Committee recommended, and the Board approved, payment of bonuses at target for Dr. Ashton, Ms. Freedman and Mr. Ross.
 In making these determinations, the Compensation Committee determined that the Company exceeded the financial goal, achieved the minimum business development goal and met the target product development goal.
 Accordingly, the Compensation Committee recommended, and the Board approved, target bonuses for each of Dr. Ashton, Ms. Freedman and Mr. Ross.
-To conserve cash, the Compensation Committee recommended, and the Board approved, payment of two-thirds of Dr. Ashton's and Ms. Freedman's bonuses in fully vested shares of the Company's common stock with the remainder in cash.
+To conserve cash, the Compensation Committee recommended, and the Board approved, payment of two-thirds of Dr. Ashton's and Ms. Freedman's bonuses in fully vested shares of the Company's Common Stock with the remainder in cash.
 For Ms. Freedman, the value of such shares was determined on June 25, 2009.
 As payment of Dr. Ashton's bonus in stock is subject to stockholder approval in accordance with ASX requirements, his shares will be valued on the date of approval at the 2009 Annual Meeting.
 If shareholders do not approve such payment in shares, Dr. Ashton will be paid all of his bonus in cash.